Musicians' guide to ATA Carnets

 The trade deal between the UK and the European Union did not contain any special provisions for the creative services industries.
 Musicians wishing to work in the EU will therefore now need to check whether a visa or work permit is required if they are taking their musical instruments or equipment with them when travelling.

-For information about visas and work permits, ISM members can access an individual half-hour advice session through our Visa and work permit advice service.
-They can also access a discounted rate if they appoint Viva La Visa to obtain visas/work permits on their behalf.
+For information about visas and work permits, ISM members can access an individual half-hour advice session through our visa and work permit advice service.
+They can also access a discounted rate if they appoint Viva La Visa to obtain visas or work permits on their behalf.

 Documentation for your instruments and equipment

-Update for travelling with your instrument from Great Britain to the EU 18 February 2021
+Travelling with your instrument from Great Britain to the EU

 However, if instruments are not accompanied (ie they are carried as freight) then customs formalities (through a declaration or use of a carnet) will be required.
-In these circumstances a carnet will facilitate dealing with customs when entering and leaving the EU.
+In these circumstances, a carnet will facilitate dealing with customs when entering and leaving the EU.
 Please see below for more information about carnets if this applies to you, including a significant discount on ATA Carnets which we have negotiated for ISM members.

 The ATA Carnet is an international customs document which will: